-If you view each new year as a clean slate, the early weeks of 2019 is the perfect time to add “home organization” to your list of resolutions—not only for the perk of having a clean house, but also for the benefit of your family and mental health.
+If you view each new year as a clean slate, the early weeks of the year are the perfect time to add “home organization” to your list of resolutions—not only for the perk of having a clean house, but also for the benefit of your family and mental health.
 “To us, the organization of your home kind of reflects your mindset,” says Taylor Kaupa, the marketing coordinator for Bria Hammel Interiors.
 “An organized, decluttered home allows you to clear your mind and focus on the things you love most at home, like spending time with your loved ones.”
 Here, she shares six tips that will get you in the habit of keeping a tidy home.

 Fashion Meets Function

 If “organization” conjures images of unattractive Rubbermaids, think again.
 Your storage solutions can also be stylish.
 For example, “use glass jars in your pantry to store your dry goods so that they are easy to see but still beautiful to look at,” suggests Kaupa.

 Create more room in your closets by changing out your clothing and accessories—shoes, bags, hats—for the season.
 Store what you don’t wear in containers that you can easily slip under the bed or into a storage room or closet.

 The thought of tidying an entire house can be overwhelming.
 Instead of spending hours trying to tackle every room in one fell swoop, break up the monotonous to-do list into more manageable chunks.
 Set a timer for you and your family—say, 20 minutes every Sunday—and clean as much as you can in that allotted time.
 Says Kaupa, “It’s surprising how much you can conquer in a short period of time when you’re focused.”